Soundproof Your Walls Using Barrierboard

 The relatively thin panels (32mm) can be fixed directly to common walls with minimal changes to doorway construction and architraves.
 The end result is maximum performance from minimum thickness.

-The reduction of noise through the insulated walls will be in the vicinity of 75% (depending on the existing wall construction).
+The reduction of noise through the insulated walls will be in the vicinity of 75% (depending on the existing wall construction) with just Barrierboard alone.

 It can be used in conjunction with standard wall systems using a minimum of additional space to significantly reduce noise levels.
 Barrierboard can be fixed to any structurally sound wall or over any material eg plasterboard or masonry.